Employment Practices Liability Insurance (EPLI)

 • Maintain personnel files or conduct performance reviews

-Even with good policies and training in place, misunderstandings or false claims can happen—and EPLI helps you handle them without devastating legal costs.
+Even with strong policies and training in place, misunderstandings or unfounded claims can happen.
+EPLI helps you address them without absorbing devastating legal costs.

 What’s not covered

-EPLI focuses on employee-related risks, but it doesn’t cover every type of workplace issue.
+EPLI focuses on employment-related risks, but it doesn’t cover every workplace issue.

 Not covered under EPLI: